Sicilian Expedition: State of the War

+Dispatch of the expedition

 Appeal from Segesta

 The peace established in Sicily at the Congress of Gela did not last long.
 Shortly after the Congress, Syracuse intervened in an episode of civil strife between the democratic and oligarchic parties in Leontini, supporting the oligarchs.
 Before too long, the prospect of foreign domination had united the Leontinians, and the two parties united in war against Syracuse.
 Athens had sent an emissary to Sicily in 422 to sound out the possibility of renewing the war against Syracuse, but achieved nothing.
 In 416, however, a second Sicilian conflict provided the invitation Athens had sought in 422.
 The city of Segesta—an Athenian ally in the 420s—went to war against Selinus and, after losing an initial battle, sent to Athens for help.
 In order to win the Athenians' support, the Segestaeans claimed that they were capable of funding much of the cost of sending a fleet, offering 60 talents of uncoined silver up front, and tricking Athenian ambassadors into believing that the city was more prosperous than it actually was, by making sure that the ambassadors saw all their golden and other valuable objects in a way as if these were just part of what they had.